Amank04/QuizAppAssignment/README.md

 ## Live Demo

-Try the live demo of the Quiz Application [here](https://quiz-app-eight-beta.vercel.app/).
+Try the live demo of the Quiz Application [Click here](https://quiz-app-assignment-sigma.vercel.app/).

 ## Technologies Used